 Regarding the supervision of compliance with policies and rules in environmental and social matters, the company has a Corporate Sustainability Committee, an internal body with executive functions and powers of information, advice and proposal in matters of sustainability.
-In accordance with the provisions of the Corporate Sustainability Policy approved by the Board of Directors on April 29, 2021, this comprehensive Sustainability policy approved by the Board of Directors on April 29, 2021, this comprehensive Sustainability of the Board of Directors of MAPFRE S.A., and/or to the comprehensive Board of Directors on April 29, 2021, this comprehensive Sustainability strategy.
+In accordance with the provisions of the Corporate Sustainability Policy approved by the Board of Directors on April 29, 2021, this Committee periodically reports to the Board of Directors of MAPFRE S.A., and/or to the competent delegated body of the latter, on the degree of progress in compliance with the Policy and the sustainability strategy.